godotengine/godot-docs/classes/class_os.rst

 :ref:`StdHandleType<enum_OS_StdHandleType>` **get_stdin_type**\ (\ ) |const| :ref:`🔗<class_OS_method_get_stdin_type>`

-Returns type of the standard input device.
+Returns the type of the standard input device.

+\ **Note:** This method is implemented on Linux, macOS, and Windows.

+\ **Note:** On exported Windows builds, run the console wrapper executable to access the standard input.
+If you need a single executable with full console support, use a custom build compiled with the ``windows_subsystem=console`` flag.

 .. rst-class:: classref-item-separator